Scroll below to start reading my personal story of recovery, but first you might want to start one of the interviews below.

 I was reviewing this page and realized it has been quite a long time since I updated it, and it is exciting to think how far I have come from the last update.
-It ranges from launching my 30-Day Sobriety Solution and being able to play a role in numerous people’s recovery, attending all kinds of amazing conferences with some of my heroes like Tony Robbins & Jack Canfield, to getting a book publishing deal, being interviewed internationally over 50 times on radio stations as a “sobriety expert”, to getting my certification in life coaching and last, but not least, just hitting my 5 year sobriety anniversary.
+It ranges from launching my 30-Day Sobriety Solution and being able to play a role in numerous people’s recovery, attending all kinds of amazing conferences with some of my heroes like Tony Robbins & Jack Canfield, to getting a book publishing deal, being interviewed internationally over 50 times on radio stations as a “sobriety expert”, to getting my certification in life coaching, quitting my six figure job as an engineer to focus on working with others in recovery, joining the Board of Directors for two great non-profit organizations in recovery and last, but not least, just hitting my 6 year sobriety anniversary.
 And really this is just a few of the things.
 Check out the About Me page to find out a little more.

 Best of luck in your pathway to sobriety, or continued sobriety.
 I look forward to hearing from you.